 Why can’t there be more affordable homes?

 We want as many affordable units as we can have.
 Funding and financing options are quite up in the air.
 The new Build Canada Homes from the federal government is not nearly as well-funded as their past CMHC funding programs.
-We appreciate the generous support of the City of Toronto who have funded most of the pre-development planning.
+We appreciate the generous support of the City of Toronto who have funded most of the pre-development planning in order to advance as much affordable housing as possible.
+Any housing we build that is not immediately affordable, will be rent-controlled so eventually will be affordable.

 Our Commitment to Righting Relations:

-We are prioritizing reaching out to Indigenous communities first in our consultation.
-We hope to consult with Indigenous groups to learn what we can do to make our new building welcoming and inclusive for Indigenous peoples, including exploring partnerships around housing access and access to programming/ceremonial space.
+- We are prioritizing reaching out to Indigenous communities amongst the first in our consultations.
+We hope to consult with Indigenous groups to learn what we can do to make our new building welcoming and inclusive of Indigenous peoples, including exploring partnerships around housing access and access to programming/ ceremonial space.

 For more information, please contact: